johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 * accelerometer (for disabling keyboard / touchpad in "tent" mode, >180deg rotation)
   * see "Tablet-mode Quirk" section below

+❗ Other issues:
+* When waking from a long suspend, sometimes there is temporary lag for around 1 minute
+* There seems to be a very rare full system freeze issue that can happen, which requires a hard reboot.

 ❓ Untested:
 * headphone jack mic input (probably fine?)
 * touchscreen support with kernel 6.13 on other distros